mrcaron/SwInterns2018/README.md

 # SOLIDWORKS 2018 Summer Comp-Sci Internships
-So... you're waiting in line to talk to one of us at the booth and tell us who you are.
-While you're waiting, flip your resume over and solve one (or more!) of these problems.
+So... you've come to our booth at the career fair and scanned the qr code.
+Please close this repo and solve one (or more!) of the problems below in the _Choose your own adventure_ section.
 This should be a fast exercise, not complicated.
 Write clearly, write correctly.
 State any assumptions you make.
-Alernatively, while in line clone this repo, write the solution in your branch and make a pull request all from your phone!
+When you're done, create a pull request for us.
+We look forward to chatting over your code!

 ## Choose Your Own Adventure